abitofhelp/hybrid_lib_go/docs/guides/architecture_enforcement.md

 **Benefits**:
 - ✅ **Enforced at compile time by GPRbuild** (not just convention)
-- ✅ **IMPLEMENTED implemented library** - Application layer already configured
+- ✅ **IMPLEMENTED in tzif library** - Application layer already configured
 - ✅ No folder restructuring needed
 - ✅ Clear separation without DTOs (if Domain types are designed for external use)